VANKYO Leisure 470 Projector Review

 No Gamma Setting

 Unfortunately, this projector has terrible accuracy out of the box.
 Blues and greens are significantly overrepresented in whites, and reds are significantly underrepresented in bright whites.
 Gamma is completely off the mark, so all scenes are severely over-brightened.
 Colors are also so inaccurate that purples and cyans are blue, many reds are purple, and some yellows are green.
-The color temperature is no better, with the entire image being drastically cooler than the 6,500K target.
+The color temperature is no better; the entire image is drastically cooler than the 6,500K target.

 1.0